JoyC109/NVIDIA05/README.md

 This project uses the `jetson.inference` library with the **SSD-Mobilenet-v2** model to detect objects from a live camera feed on a Jetson device.

-When an object (e.g., a human, cat, dog, or vehicle) is detected with a confidence score above a threshold, the system announces it using `espeak` (text-to-speech) over a **Bluetooth audio device**.
+When an object (e.g., a human, cat, dog, or vehicle) is detected with a confidence score above a threshold, the system announces it using `espeak` (a text-to-speech engine).

 ### 💡 How It Works:
 1. **Camera Input**